New Caledonia Currency And Exchange

 What denominations are local banknotes and coins?

-New banknotes went into circulation in January 2014.
+Since September 2021, new coins have entered into circulation.
 Unlike Australia or New Zealand, where the dollar is divided into 100 cents, the franc is the smallest local currency unit.

 Banknote denominations in circulation: